-- Select automatic configuration if you are not familiar with networks and IP addresses. - Select manual TCP/IP configuration if you are familiar with networks and IP addresses and one of the following statements is true: - You have not yet used any IP addresses in your network but would like to now; You would like to specify the IP address for the router yourself and would like to assign it a user-defined address from one of the address ranges reserved for private use, for example '10.0.0.1' with a network mask of '255.255.255.0'.
-If you do this you simultaneously specify the address range that the DHCP server will subsequently use for the other devices in the network (provided the DHCP server is activated). - ☐ You have so far also used IP addresses on the computers in the LAN.
+- Select automatic configuration if you are not familiar with networks and IP addresses. - Select the manual TCP/IP configuration if you are familiar with networking and IP addresses, and you would like to specify the IP address for the router yourself (from one of the address ranges reserved for private use, for example '10.0.0.1' with a network mask of '255.255.255.0').
+If you do this you simultaneously specify the address range that the DHCP server will subsequently use for the other devices in the network (provided the DHCP server is activated).